|

 yield on salt-affected soils and was found superior to single

-before sowing or with first irrigation.
-It was
+or with first irrigation.

 observed that ammonia losses from N fertilizer applied to

-salt-affected soils. |
+applied to salt-affected soils. |

-saline soils |
+microbial functions of saline soils |

 Studies were